HypeCheck

 What It Doesn't Do

-Not proven to detox your body — 'detox' is a marketing term with no clinical backing here.
-Won't reliably treat obesity, diabetes, cancer, or arthritis in humans based on available evidence.
-Does not provide meaningful vitamin B12 — a study found that people relying on barley grass juice as part of a vegan diet still developed B12 deficiency at high rates.
-Not a substitute for a balanced diet or prescribed medications.
+Not proven to cause weight loss in humans.
+No human evidence it lowers cholesterol or blood sugar.
+Won't fix a poor diet.
+Does NOT provide meaningful vitamin B12 — a study found people relying on barley grass juice as part of a vegan diet still developed B12 deficiency at high rates.

 Evidence-Based Benefits